alloy/graphql-finland/talk.md

 GraphQL is still in its early stages and thus these are very exciting times, indeed!
-Traditionally the GraphQL team has taken the approach of defining the bare minimum in the specification that was deemed needed and otherwise letting the community come-up with defining problems and experiment with solutions for those.
-One such example is how metadata about the origins of errors that occurred during execution were [added to the specification][spec-errors-locations].
+Traditionally the GraphQL team has taken the approach of defining the bare minimum in the specification that was deemed needed and otherwise letting the community come-up with defining problems and experimenting with solutions for those.
+One such example is how metadata about the location in the graph where errors occurred during execution were [added to the specification][spec-errors-locations].

-This is great in the sense that we still have the ability, as a community, to shape the future of a GraphQL spec that we all _want_ to use, but on the other hand it also means that we may need to spend significant amounts of time on thinking about these problems and iterate.
-Seeing as we all strife to have backwards compatible schemas, it’s of great importance that we know of the various iterations that people have experimented with and what the outcome was.
+This is great in the sense that we still have the ability, as a community, to shape the future of a GraphQL spec that we all _want_ to use, but on the other hand it also means that we may need to spend significant amounts of time on thinking about these problems and iterating.
+Seeing as we all strive to have backwards compatible schemas, it’s of great importance that we know of the various iterations that people have experimented with and what the outcome was.

 This is our story of thinking about and working with errors, thus far.